PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 ### App functions and processes

-As you can see by reading the above examples, the index file exports functions that take objects PostHog provides (like configuration or event data).
+As you can see by reading the above examples, the index file exports functions that take objects PostHog provides (like configuration and event data).
 Specifically, PostHog apps export predefined functions that run on conditions like:

 - event ingestion (`processEvent`)
     - useful for modifying incoming data, such as adding geographic data properties or dropping events matching a property filter.